maheshloya-aegon/micronaut-microservices-poc/README.md

 ![Build Status](https://github.com/asc-lab/micronaut-microservices-poc/workflows/Java%20CI%20with%20Maven/badge.svg)

-This is an example of a very simplified insurance sales system made in a microservice architecture using Micronaut.
+This is an example a very simplified insurance sales system made in a microservice architecture using Micronaut.

 Comprehensive guide describing exactly the architecture, applied design patterns and technologies can be found on our blog in article **[Building Microservices with Micronaut](https://altkomsoftware.pl/en/blog/microservices-micronaut/)**.